DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 * Test it and add working examples of using this on other cloud providers (Azure / Google Cloud)
 * Auto-detect (or let user choose) a different provider (eg: AWS/Google) and set different per-provider defaults (eg: wait time, min/max disk size, min disk increment, etc)
 * Prevent flooding to slack if many items (per-loop) need to be scaled.
 Group them into one big message!
+* Make it possible to autoscale up node's root volumes?
+This will require significant engineering, as this would require talking to the provider APIs, and require an IAM/OIDC/AccessKey/etc to be able to scale the root volume up.
+Likely very challenging, but would be ideal to handle.
+Consider writing a new service dedicated for this instead.

 # Notes for Development